vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     NETWORK ID   NAME   DRIVER
     316e34ff3b7b bob    bridge
     903b61edec66 bridge bridge
-    0848ee433797 mikes  bridge
+    0848ee433797 mike  bridge
     95a91e11b1a8 pg1    external
     ab84ba2a326b pg2    external
     2df4101caac2 pg3    external

-#### Outcome
+### Result

-You can create containers with --net mikes or --net pg1 and be on the correct network.
-With docker you can combine them and attach multiple networks.
+You can create containers with `--net mike` or `--net pg1` and be on the correct network.
+With Docker you can combine them and attach multiple networks.